-Collisions between heavy ions with energies E = 100 AGeV provide a window to the low-x gluon distributions of swiftly moving nuclei.
-In particular, head-on collisions between deuterons and gold nuclei in which hadrons, produced mostly in gluon-gluon collisions, are detected, close to the beam direction but away from the direction of motion of the gold nuclei, allow the probing of the low-x components of the wave function of the gold nuclei.
+Collisions between heavy ions with energies $E = 100\,\mathrm{AGeV}$ may therefore provide a window to the study of low-x gluon distributions of swiftly moving nuclei.
+In particular, head-on collisions between deuterons and gold nuclei in which hadrons, produced mostly in gluon-gluon collisions, are detected, close to the beam direction but away from the direction of motion of the gold nuclei, allow the low-x components of the wave function of the gold nuclei to be probed.